zagrebmukerjee/ZagrebClassNotes/Stats Notes/508 1 - Sampling Theory.md

 - DiM estimator is the same as Hajek is also HT

-thad dunning thinks DiM is the only acceptable estimator for experiments, which is wrong
+thad dunning thinks DiM is the only acceptable estimator for experiments, which is wrong lengthy digression on how thad quit because they hired P and P set a trap for Thad in

+regression $\beta_0 + \beta_1 D_i + \epsilon$ gets you HT estimator also

+assume IID to conservatively estimate the sampling variance of HT